nazar-pc/Useful-PHP-Functions/readme.md

 =

 This is just set of useful functions which are more or less trivial.
-Most of them was written for CleverStyle CMS, but I hope, they might be useful for others.
+Most of them was written for CleverStyle Framework, but I hope, they might be useful for others.

 Requirements:
 =

-* PHP 5.5+
+* PHP 7.0+

 How to use?
 =